s5k6/shelltalk/README.md

 The definitive source of information should be the manual pages installed on your system.
-You should find them in sync with installed software, compensating for the diffrent flavours, distributions and implementations of existing tools.
+You should find them in sync with installed software, compensating for the diffrent versions, flavours, distributions and implementations of existing tools.

 ⇒ Rather use locally installed man-pages than the internet.